 All information is protected from unauthorised access through the use of secure passwords, user log ons or other security procedures.
 Developments in security and encryption technology will be reviewed regularly.
 Staff are trained in the correct manner to handle personal information and do so in the utmost of confidence.

 How you can access and update your personal information

 You have a right to know what information we hold about you and to have it corrected if required.
-You can access your personal information through the Member Online, or you can call us on 1800 005 166.
+You can access your personal information by logging in to Member Online, or you can call us on 1800 005 166.

 Your request for access to your personal information will be responded to within 30 days of us receiving the request.
-You’ll not be charged for making the request for information and information will usually be provided free of charge.
+You won't be charged for making the request for information and information will usually be provided free of charge.
 However, we reserve the right to impose reasonable charges for provision of information either generally or on a case-by-case basis.

 There are some circumstances in which access to information may be denied or restricted.
 If this applies to you, we’ll explain this to you when you ask for your information.

-- completing an application form, if you haven’t already done so
+- complete an application form, if you haven’t already done so

 How we retain your personal information